BeingSadatRahman/CSE2216-DSA-1-LAB-ASSIGNMENT/README.md

 **Q8: Binary Search with Step Count**
 Modify binary search to count number of comparisons and determine max comparisons for large input size.

+**Q9: Maximum Comparison Analysis**
+Determine the maximum number of comparisons binary search requires for an array of size 1,000,000.

+---

+## Key Concepts Covered

+- Recursion

+- Binary Search

+- Divide and Conquer

+- Array Manipulation

+- Algorithm Efficiency

+---

+## Purpose

+To strengthen problem-solving skills and understanding of recursion and binary search using C programming.

 ---

 ## Key Concepts Covered